 Look at the cool bubbles formed in our eggs.

-One of the best things about this breakfast in a bag, NO DISHES!
+One of the best things about this eggs in a bag camping breakfast, NO DISHES!

 - 12 eggs

 - Open a paper lunch bag.

 - Line the bottom of 1/4 pound of bacon, making sure to go up the sides.

 - Break 3 eggs into the bag, taking care to not break the yolk.

 - Close the bag by folding the opening down a few times.

 - Cook the bag about 3-5" over the campfire or grill.